-Debt collection companies and bailiffs have been in the headlines for all the wrong reasons recently, harassing people at work and threatening to throw those that owe in jail.
+Debt collection companies and bailiffs have been known to harass people at work and threaten to throw them in jail.

-You'll be relieved to hear that this isn't actually allowed - there are rules and regulations governing the collection of debts that give you some protection.
-We explain just how far a debt collection company can go before they overstep the mark so you know where you stand.
+This is not actually allowed - there are rules and regulations governing the collection of debts that give you some protection.

 Whether a debt collector or bailiff is appointed will largely depend on the type of debt you have outstanding.